rordenlab/dcm2niix/console/charls/README.md

 | JPEG-LS 1.2.840.10008.1.2.4.80            |  0.60 |  7.7  |
 | JPEG2000 lossless 1.2.840.10008.1.2.4.90  |  0.61 | 71.6  |

 The tables above describe illustrate the speed for decompression.
-With respect to compression, the MRI images take 54 seconds to compress as JPEG-lossless, 72 seconds to compress as JPEG-LS and 212 seconds for JPEG-2000 lossless.
+With respect to compression, the MRI images take 54 seconds to compress as JPEG-lossless, 72 seconds to compress as JPEG-LS and 212 seconds for JPEG2000 lossless.
 These tests support the notion that JPEG-LS provides similar compression to JPEG2000 lossless with much faster compression and decompression.
+In fairness, it should be noted that all these tests use open source OpenJPEG library for JPEG2000 compression and decompression.
+This library is known to be robust but [slow compared to proprietary libraries](https://blog.hexagongeospatial.com/jpeg2000-quirks/).

 ## Features